domeengine/dome/docs/modules/graphics.md

 #### `static offset()`
 #### `static offset(x: Number, y: Number) `
-Offset all following draw operations by (-_x, -y_).
+Offset all following draw operations by (_x, y_).
 Calling this without arguments resets the offset to zero.
 You can use this to implement screen scrolling, or screenshake-style effects.

 #### `static print(str, x: Number, y: Number, c: Color) `
 Print the text _str_ with the top-left corner at (_x, y_) in color _c_.